Vai al contenuto

 q: str | None = None

-But it declares it explicitly as being a query parameter.
+But the Query versions declare it explicitly as being a query parameter.

 Info